Root Canals for Children: What Parents Need to Know

 1. Keep It Soft and Simple: After the root canal, your child’s mouth may be a little sore.
 Stick to soft foods like mashed potatoes, yogurt, and soups for the first couple of days.
 Avoid anything too hot, cold, or chewy to prevent irritation.

 2. Pain Management: It’s normal for your child to experience some mild discomfort after the procedure.
 Over-the-counter pain relievers like ibuprofen or acetaminophen can help.
-Make sure to follow the dosage instructions provided by your dentist.
+Make sure to follow the dosage instructions your dentist provides.
+(Was: “dosage instructions provided by your dentist”)

 3. Maintain Good Oral Hygiene: Even after a root canal, maintaining good oral hygiene is crucial.
 Help your child brush their teeth gently around the treated area.
 Flossing is still important, but be careful around the affected tooth until it fully heals.